aldinh777/reactive-cml/readme.md

 </div>
 ```

-This worth **189 Bytes** of code, how memory expensive that is! and worse, it took me **almost a minute** to write that code (with notepad).
+This code worth **189 Bytes** of code.
+How memory expensive that is! and worse, it took **almost a minute** to write that piece of code (with notepad).

-The first problem with it is that it used HTML tags, which is good because a lot of web developer familiar with tags but as you know it, you have to write a tag twice, for the opening (`<div>`) and the closing (`</div>`), making the size double than it supposed to be.
+The first problem with it is that it used HTML tags, which is good because a lot of web developer familiar with tags but as you know it, you have to write a tag twice, one for the opening (`<div>`) and one for the closing (`</div>`), making the size double than what it have to be.

-`Reactive CML`, as the name suggest, instead of using HTML tags, it uses CML tags which is shorter but still keeps the familiarities with usual HTML Tags.
+`Reactive CML`, as the name suggest, instead of using HTML tags, it uses CML tags which is shorter and still keeps the familiarities with HTML Tags.

 `App.rc`